Mobioos/Forge-BankWeb/README.md

 - Silver: A *Silver* customization where the Functionality Features ***Microsoft***, ***Deferred Credit Card***, and ***CurrencyConverter*** are enabled.
 - Bronze: A *Bronze* customization where all optional Features are disabled except for the ***Google*** login provider.

-The resource files used for each of these customization configurations are available in this repository.
-The icons are located in the folder `frontend/app/images/bank_icons/`, the *css* files are located in the folder `frontend/app/styles/banks/`, the data files are located in the `frontend/app/data/` folder.
+The resource files used for each customization configuration are available in this repository.
+The icons are located in the folder `frontend/app/images/bank_icons/`, the css files are located in the folder `frontend/app/styles/banks/`, the data files are located in the `frontend/app/data/` folder.

-> Before generating any variants, make sure to delete the `frontend/node_modules` as this folder slows down the customization process.
+> Before generating any variants, delete the `frontend/node_modules`, as this folder slows down the customization process.
 ### The Gold Customization

 ![Gold variant](https://mobioosstorageaccount.blob.core.windows.net/public-documentation/Forge-tutorials/BankWeb/images/spl/customization/gold.png)